-The Company has an operating lease for office premises that has a two-year term expiring on November 30, 2020 and an option for a two-year extension.
+The Company has an operating lease for office premises expiring on November 30, 2020 and the option for a two-year extension was exercised.
 Monthly lease payments include base rent, operating costs and property taxes.

 (a) Right-of-use asset